gulihua10010/chatGptApiSdk/README_en.md

 - 1.0.6 Support gpt-4, query billing credit grants, and customize Api endpoints;
 - 1.0.7 Support to set the timeout, and whether timeout after the automatic retry (only support completions/completionsStream/completionsChat/completionsChatStream these four API), current response returned to increase the success of a field, If it is a failure, a failure message and exception details are returned, instead of throwing the runtime exception directly;
 - 1.0.8 Fixed some known problems;
+- 1.0.9 The official has fixed the bug in the billing details.
+The interface is unavailable and has been removed;